PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 First among my duties was counting coins.
 It seemed that the entirely of my life was to be counting

+## Shipment is lost

+* boltac goes to investigate
+* Road blown off the side of the mountain
+* he is sued for payment.
+* appears before the king

+## When He Goes to Court

+* They argue both sides.
+* Boltac loses.
+* He doesn't take it well.
+We'll hang back and petition him.
+* The goat farmers
+* The Wizard appears.
+* Hide under the bench and report what they say. (a shove and it was done.)
+* Wizard hides himself.

+## The Conversation between them

+That night at the inn.
+They talk.
+The Wizard comes in for dinner Boltac and the Wizard vie for Asarah affections
+Nobody listens to the boy.

 #END